rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 - Dynamometer
 - Variable Frequency Drives, and more

-Signals were acquired via a National Instruments DAQ, and pre-processed through Combustion Analysis software
+I acquired signals via a National Instruments DAQ which were pre-processed through Combustion Analysis software.
+I took snapshots of engine operation with our test-cell data system and managed the subsequent data pipeline.

 <img src="/assets/images/portfolio_testcelloperation.jpg" alt="Test Cell Operation">

-## Data Specialist
+## Data & Coding Specialist

-During test cell operation, I was responsible for taking short "snapshots" of engine operation.
-I initially improved on the overall data pipeline by automating the uploading of data files to our local server.
-I also developed a script using Python to automate the data conversion process, providing intelligble data files to be further analyzed.
-This automation reduced processing time by more than x5, allowing for more in-depth tests to be conducted.
+I improved the function of the data pipeline by streamlining the test cell/server/client operation.

+I developed a terminal program using Python to automate the data conversion process, outputting data files in multiple formats to be further analyzed.
+This automation reduced processing time by more than x5, allowing more capacity for in-depth testing.

-Notable, I developed a simple thermodynamic stability model in order to estimate the heat rejection ability of the engine heads.
+I developed a simple thermodynamic stability model with Python in order to estimate the heat rejection ability of the engine heads.

-My team regularly met to discuss theoretical and fundamental problems, whereupon I verified or refuted our hypothesis by analyzing and visualizing the data.
+My team regularly met to discuss theoretical and fundamental problems, where I verified or refuted hypotheses by analyzing and visualizing our data.

 ## Testing